1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Lear (LEA, $177) is the world’s leading automotive seat supplier, and sales and profits are rising as auto production expands around the world.
 But a slide in revenues generated in the U.S. as auto sales recede from record levels has some investors wondering whether growth could slow for the firm, which derives roughly 40% of its revenues from the North American market.

-But Lear’s long-term outlook is bright, says Win Murray, comanager of Oakmark Select Fund, which owns the stock.
+But Lear’s long-term outlook is bright, says Win Murray, comanager of Oakmark Select Fund.
 Sales are increasing in China, Europe and other parts of the world.
 And Lear should benefit from several trends that are gradually driving up seat prices.
 Consumers in emerging markets are upgrading from cars with two rows of bench seats to vehicles with three rows of bucket seats, including additional safety and comfort features, Murray says.
 Lear is also cranking out more seats with heating and cooling features, and premium surface materials such as leather, pushing up seat prices.
 Eventually, Lear aims to produce “intelligent” seats embedded with biometric sensors (which could, for example, issue an alert if they detect the driver is getting drowsy).

 Lear’s stock won’t benefit from these trends right away, and a slowdown in U.S. auto production would hurt its financial results in the near term.
 But analysts’ 2018 earnings estimates for Lear have actually been rising—going up by 28 cents per share, to $17.67, last fall—a testament to the firm’s still-healthy business.